Value Flows: Theoretical Analysis

 \begin{repproposition}{prop:vector-field-prob-density-path-update-rule} For a policy $\pi$, an iteration $k \in \mathbb{N}$, a return value $z^t \in [z_{\text{min}}, z_{\text{max}}]$, a flow time $t \in [0, 1]$, a state $s \in \gS$, a action $a \in \gA$, and a vector field $v_k(z^t \mid t, s, a)$ that generates the probability density path $p_{k}(z^t \mid t, s, a)$, the new vector field $v_{k + 1}(z^t \mid t, s, a)$ generates the new probability density path $p_{k + 1}(z^t \mid t, s, a)$. \end{repproposition} \begin{proof} By definition, a vector field generates a probability density path, meaning that they both satisfy the continuity equation (Eq.~\ref{eq:continuity-eq})~\citep{lipman2023flow}.
 We will check the continuity equation for $v_{k + 1}(z^t \mid t, s, a)$ and $p_{k + 1}(z^t \mid t, s, a)$.
 On one hand, for $p_{k + 1}$, we have

-in \emph{(a)}, we plug in the definition of $p_{k + 1}(z^t \mid t, s, a)$, in \emph{(b)}, we swap the partial differentiation with the expectation because the integral does not depend on time $t$, and in \emph{(c)}, we apply the continuity equation for $p_k$.
+in \emph{(a)}, we plug in the definition of $p_{k + 1}(z^t \mid t, s, a)$, in \emph{(b)}, we swap the partial differentiation with the expectation because the integral does not depend on time $t$, in \emph{(c)}, we apply the continuity equation for $p_k$, and in \emph{(d)}, we swap the divergence $\text{div}(\cdot)$ with the expectation since the divergence is a linear operator~\citep{kaplunovsky_gradient_2016} and the expectation does not depend on the return value $z$.
 On the other hand, by the definition of $v_{k + 1}$, we have